-(a) We have not reported any amounts in our Summary Compensation Table with respect to "Change in Pension and Nonqualified Deferred Compensation" and, accordingly, the adjustments with respect to such items prescribed by the pay-versus-performance rules are not applicable to our analysis and no adjustments have been made.
+(a) We have not reported any amounts in our Summary Compensation Table with respect to "Change in Pension and Nonqualified Deferred Compensation" and, accordingly, the adjustments with respect to such items prescribed by the PvP Rules are not relevant to our analysis and no adjustments have been made.

-- (b) The amounts reflect the aggregate grant-date fair value reported in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for the applicable year. - (c) In accordance with Item 402(v) requirements, the fair values of unvested and outstanding equity awards to our NEOs were remeasured as of the end of each fiscal year, and as of each vesting date, during the years displayed in the table above.
-We approached the determination of fair value in the same way as we historically have determined fair value and fair values as of each measurement date were determined using valuation assumptions and methodologies (including expected term, volatility, dividend yield, and risk-free interest rates) that are generally consistent with those used to estimate fair value at grant under US GAAP.
-See "Note 13 Equity-Based Compensation" to the Consolidated Financial Statements of our Form 10-K for additional details on the valuation assumptions used at grant for the most-recently disclosed fiscal year.
-The information below summarizes the assumptions used to value our stock options and performance stock units containing a market condition (as defined under the relevant accounting standard, ASC 718).
+(b) The amounts reflect the aggregate grant-date fair value reported in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for the applicable year.

+(c) In accordance with PvP Rules, the fair values of unvested and outstanding equity awards to our NEOs were remeasured as of the end of each fiscal year, and as of each vesting date, during the years displayed in the table above.
+The assumptions used for determining the fair values shown in this table do not differ materially from those used to determine the fair values disclosed as of the grant date of such awards.